Windsurf-Samples/cascade-customizations-catalog/web-ui/README.md

 ## Data Loading

-The web UI automatically loads customizations from the `docs/` directory:
+The web UI automatically loads customizations from the `customizations/` directory:

-1. **Primary method**: Fetches markdown files directly from the docs folder
+1. **Primary method**: Fetches markdown files directly from the customizations folder
 2. **Fallback method**: Uses sample data if files can't be loaded
 3. **Parsing**: Extracts YAML frontmatter and markdown content
 4. **Organization**: Categorizes by directory structure